user-cube/devops-cheatsheet/docs/ci-cd/github_actions/run-actions-locally.md

 - To use your token to access resources owned by an organization that uses SAML single sign-on, authorize the token.
 For more information, see “Authorizing a personal access token for use with SAML single sign-on” in the GitHub Enterprise Cloud documentation.

-You can find more information about Github Personal Accces Tokens on [Github Documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
+You can find more information about Github Personal Access Tokens on [Github Documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

-### Use MacOs to avoid plaintext
+### Use MacOS to avoid plaintext

 ![Keychain](https://user-cube.github.io/devops-cheatsheet/assets/images/macos-keychain.png)